vanikorepu/MyPortfolio/README.md

 A single-page static website with a fixed sidebar, smooth scrolling navigation, and content sections.
 Great for an elegant resume or portfolio.
 Mobile-friendly.

 Introduction
 This is a simple yet elegant website created with the help of a free Bootstrap template.
 It's  responsive and easy to adapt for your own purposes.
 A working email contact is included.
+I included a scroll down feature as well.

 Technologies Used:
 HTML5 & CSS5,